ml-unito/federation_boosting/README.md

     Whether the results has to be saved on a JSON file - default=False

-**Supported dataset**: breast, mnistXY, sonar, ionospehere, banknote, spambase, particle, and forestcover12.
-Note that mnistXY is a binary classification subset of MNIST in which X is a digit and Y is another digit with X,Y in {0, 1, ..., 9.
+**Supported datasets**: breast, mnistXY, sonar, ionospehere, banknote, spambase, particle, and forestcover12.
+Note that mnistXY is a binary classification subset of MNIST in which X is a digit and Y is another digit with X,Y in {0, 1, ..., 9}.
 The `test_size` argument is ignored for the mnist, particle and the forestcover12 datasets for which it is used a default split size.
 The dataset can be also a path to a svmlight file.

 ## References